Refs/ngrx-store-effect/README.md

 We're almost done with our route reducer , however to get things working we need to provide what we call a custom serializer .

-The custom serializer is essentially passed the route state and what what we can essentially so is take some of the properties of the the route of snapshot and then we can bind those to the store .
+The custom serializer is essentially passed  the route of state and what what we can essentially so is take some of the properties of the the route of snapshot and then we can bind those to the store .

 So when you for instance inject something like the activated route you can obtain a snapshot which is what the router state looks like at the point in time